Stewart Indian School Trail Map

 16# Wa Pai Shone

-Terri McBride, local anthropologist, shares how the first Wa Pai Shone Trading Post was established at the Stewart Indian School.
-She explains how the Great Basin Native Americans sold their art and how progressive the cooperative was in its early days.
-Click here for more information about Wa Pai Shone.
+Terri McBride shares how the first Wa Pai Shone Trading Post was established at Stewart.
+She explains how the Great Basin Native artists sold their art and managed four trading posts in the region.

 17# Older Girls Dorm

-Thelma DeLorme, alumna of Stewart, arrived at the Stewart Indian School from the Reno-Sparks Indian Colony when she was 15 years old.
-Thelma recounts her shared life experiences in the Older Girls Dorm.
-Click here for more information about the Older Girls Dorm.
+Alum Thelma DeLorme arrived at Stewart from the Reno-Sparks Indian Colony when she was 15 years old.
+Thelma remembers her days living with other girls in the Older Girls Dorm.

 Employee Cottage